compilation-course/compilation-course.github.io/ir/lab4.md

 ▶ Implement the visitor for `WhileLoop` without taking care
     of Tiger `break` statements at this time.

 ▶ Implement the visitor for `Break`.
-You need to use modify
+You need to modify
     the `WhileLoop` and `ForLoop` visitors in order to associate the loop AST nodes with their exit blocks using the `loop_exit_bbs` map.